-- (a) If the Directors agree to call a General Meeting or do not apply to the Registrar to refuse the request for any other reason, they must call the meeting within 21 days after the request was sent to them. - (b) If: - (i) the Directors have applied to deny a request; and - (ii) the Registrar refuses that request, the Directors must call the meeting within 21 days after being notified of the Registrar's decision.
+- (a) If the Directors agree to call a General Meeting, they must call the meeting within 21 days after the request was sent to them. - (b) If: - (i) the Directors have applied to deny a request; and - (ii) the Registrar refuses that request, the Directors must call the meeting within 21 days after being notified of the Registrar's decision.